mayukhghosh/nobias/README.md

 Option 5 takes a word/phrase from the user and show the top `k` terms in search results whose queries have the word/phrase.
 This shows the relationship between the search-query and search-result.

 The following is the visualization for option 5.
-It shows the 10 most appearing terms in search results when the search query of the user contained the term 'election 2020'.
+It shows the 10 most appearing terms in search results when the search query of the users contained the term 'election 2020'.

 ![Image](images/result_common.png)